DevRolec/JavaScript-Mastery-Course/README.md

 resources/: Helpful links, documentation, and references

 ## 🧠 Who This Is For
-Beginners looking to start their JavaScript journey
+-Beginners looking to start their JavaScript journey

-Self-taught developers aiming to strengthen their core JS skills
+-Self-taught developers aiming to strengthen their core JS skills

-Frontend learners preparing for frameworks like React or Vue
+-Frontend learners preparing for frameworks like React or Vue

-Anyone who prefers project-based learning
+-Anyone who prefers project-based learning

 ## ✅ How to Use
-Clone the repository
+1. Clone the repository

-Start with the lessons/ folder and go through the topics in order
+2. Start with the lessons/ folder and go through the topics in order

-After every few lessons, try building the project in the projects/ folder
+3. After every few lessons, try building the project in the projects/ folder

-Test your understanding with quizzes and assignments
+4. Test your understanding with quizzes and assignments

-Submit pull requests if you'd like to contribute!
+5. Submit pull requests if you'd like to contribute!